jhaskinsjr/nebula/README.md

 # Welcome to μService-SIMulator!

-The μService-SIMulator (ussim) is a framework for developing cyce-accurate 64-bit RISC-V simulators.
-Most of the RV64I instruction set is implemented (both compressed and uncompressed versions of opcodes).
+The μService-SIMulator (ussim) is a framework for developing cyce-accurate microprocessor simulators.
+At present, Python libraries for decoding and executing one instruction set, RISC-V's RV64I, are included.
+(Most of the RV64I instruction set is
+implemented: both compressed and uncompressed versions of opcodes).
 Additionally, this software package comes with two sample simulators:
 Bergamot and Clementine.
 Bergamot implements a very simple single-stage pipeline; Clementine